MicrosoftDocs/ai-builder/ai-builder-docs/object-detector-component-in-powerapps.md

 ---
-title: Use the object detector component in Power Apps - AI Builder | Microsoft Docs
+title: Use the object detection component in Power Apps - AI Builder | Microsoft Docs
 description: Provides information about how to use an object detection component in Power Apps
 author: amina196
 ms.service: aibuilder